 One of the hardest things about being gluten free is getting used to the bread.
-Although I’m happy with Udi’s Gluten Free Bread (and am a Brand Ambassador for them), even now and then I crave a fresh, homemade loaf.
+Although I’m happy with Udi’s Gluten Free Bread, even now and then I crave a fresh, homemade loaf.
 I love the way bread is fresh from the oven.

 What I don’t love is that making gluten free bread can be a little tricky.